bharath2200/OIBSIP/README.md

 #### 3. Temperature Converter

-A temperature conversion web app that converts Celsius, Fahrenheit, and Kelvin values dynamically.
+A temperature conversion web application that converts Celsius, Fahrenheit, and Kelvin values dynamically.

 ---